TorchLean API

 This tutorial does two things:

-1. It runs the smallest complete lowering path: GraphSpec.Models.mlp → ToTorchLean.toSeq → train.run.
+1. It runs the smallest complete lowering path: GraphSpec.Models.mlp → ToTorchLean.toSeq → Trainer.new → trainer.train.

 2. It typechecks and explains the broader GraphSpec model ladder: MLP, CNN, residual linear block, and ResNet18.

 Only the MLP is trained here because it is the compact check path for Seq lowering.
-The larger models are still GraphSpec models; they are deliberately kept as architecture terms so graph passes, exporters, and proofs can consume them without turning this tutorial into a slow vision benchmark.
+The larger models are still GraphSpec models; they are deliberately kept as architecture terms so graph passes, exporters, and proofs can consume them without making this tutorial a slow vision benchmark.

 Run: